juicedata/juicefs/docs/en/reference/command_reference.md

 #### Description

-Change config of a volume
+Change config of a volume.

 #### Synopsis